Insurance law: Utmost good faith

 The doctrine of uberrimae fides - utmost good faith - is present in the insurance law of all common law systems.
-An insurance contract is a contract of utmost good faith.
+An insurance contract is a contract of the utmost good faith.
 The most important expression of that principle, under the doctrine as it has been interpreted in England, is that the prospective insured must accurately disclose to the insurer everything that he knows and that is or would be material to the reasonable insurer.
-Something is material if it would influence a prudent insurer in determining whether to write a risk, and if so upon what terms.
+Something is material if it would influence a prudent insurer in determining whether to write a risk and, if so, upon what terms.
 If the insurer is not told everything material about the risk, or if a material misrepresentation is made, the insurer may avoid (or "rescind") the policy, i.e. the insurer may treat the policy as having been void from inception, returning the premium paid.
 Reinsurance contracts (between reinsurers and insurers/cedents) require the highest level of utmost good faith, and such utmost good faith is considered the foundation of reinsurance.
-In order to make reinsurance affordable, a reinsurer cannot duplicate costly insurer underwriting and claim handling costs, and must rely on an insurer’s absolute transparency and candor.
-In return, a reinsurer must appropriately investigate and reimburse an insurer’s good faith claim payments, following the fortunes of the cedent.
+In order to make reinsurance affordable, a reinsurer cannot duplicate costly insurer underwriting and claim handling costs, and must rely on an insurer's absolute transparency and candor.
+In return, a reinsurer must appropriately investigate and reimburse an insurer's good faith claim payments, following the fortunes of the cedent.